cyberus-technology/hedron/doc/kernel-interface.md

 **This document is currently work-in-progress.
 Information in this document should be correct, but the document itself is incomplete.**

-This document describes the system call interface for the Hedron microhypervisor.
+This document describes the system call interface for the Hedron hypervisor.

 # Data Structures

 ## Hypervisor Information Page (HIP)

-The HIP is a region of memory exported by the microhypervisor to the roottask.
+The HIP is a region of memory exported by the hypervisor to the roottask.
 It contains system information that the roottask can otherwise not obtain.